doo/scanbot-barcode-scanner-sdk-example-react-native/0.72+/README.md

 npx react-native run-ios --device # Remove the --device flag to run the app on a simulator
 ```

-If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.
+If everything is set up _correctly_, you should see your new app running on your device, _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your device/emulator/simulator correctly.

 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively: